The following post was written by Reduxio CEO Ori Bendori during his tenure as Partner at Viola Ventures (2004-2018).

 Cultural differences between Chinese and Israelis are less of an issue and they are comfortable with each other!
 The Chinese respect the Jewish people, and they accept the Israeli bluntness as good business aggressiveness (and not just rudeness).

-Carmel sees China as a prime market:
+Viola Ventures sees China as a prime market:

 The Chinese are no longer interested only in Communication and Semiconductors, they are becoming increasingly interested in Internet and Software.
 As stated above, the Chinese are interested in attaining new technologies and global access, both of which are available from Israeli companies.